Indian Spitz Dogs: A Complete Information

 Some Indian Spitz dogs can be prone to eye problems, such as cataracts, glaucoma, and progressive retinal atrophy.
 Regular eye exams can help catch these issues early.

-Indian Spitz dogs can be prone to skin allergies, which can cause itching, rashes, and other skin problems.
-Identifying and avoiding allergens and providing regular grooming can help prevent these issues.
+They are also can be prone to skin allergies, which can cause itching, rashes, and other skin problems.
+You can avoid these skin allergies by learning and identifying them at an early stage.

 FAQs- Indian Spitz Dogs